TechsCode-Team/UltraPermissionsWiki/features/tab_formatting.md

 <br>

 ## Placeholders
-These placeholders can be used in the chat formatting
+These placeholders can be used in the tab formatting
 <br>

 - {Prefix_color} `->` Color of player's prefix or their 1. group's suffix